mjbradvica/MediatorBuddy/README.md

 #### Detailed Response

 Some ResponseOptions allow you to pass another callback.
-Such in the case of a 201 Created response.
+Such is the case of a 201 Created response.

 ```csharp
 [HttpPost(Name = "AddWeatherForecast")]